 City Responsibilities

 As funds are available, the City will construct the major sewer facilities as shown in the 2012 WWCSMP.
 If insufficient funds are available, developers may advance construction by providing funding following City approval.
-In such an event, developers shall be entitled to reimbursement for costs up to the amount provided in the PFIP when construction is complete.
-Reimbursement shall be in accordance with the PFIP reimbursement policy.
+In such an event, developers shall be entitled to reimbursement for costs in accordance with the PFIP reimbursement policy.

 Developer Responsibilities